sghosh27/Low-Code-RAG-LLM-Framework-for-Context-Aware-Querying-in-Electrical-Standards-Design-and-Research/README.md

 # RAG-LLM-Framework-for-Context-Aware-Querying-in-Electrical-Standards-Design-and-Research

-Implementation of the paper "RAG-LLM Framework for Context-Aware Querying in Electrical Standards, Design, and Research" by Soham Ghosh and Gaurav Mittal.

 CITATION: Ghosh S and Mittal G (2025) Advancing engineering research through context-aware and knowledge graph–based retrieval-augmented generation.
 Front.
 Artif.
 Intell.
 8:1697169.
 doi: 10.3389/frai.2025.1697169